Dinduks/dinduks.github.com/source/_posts/2012-09-25-dont-comment-your-code.markdown

 When I say *exception*, I mean specific cases where you really need to explain what you are doing: you're hacking to get the shit done, writing some complex algorithm, etc.
-Also, if one needs to specify where he did copy some code from, comments might be a good place.
+Also, if one needs to specify where you did copy some code from, comments might be a good place for this purpose.

     /**
     * Source: http://stackoverflow.com/a/9261887/604041